Russia takes losses in failed river crossing, officials say

 Erdogan did not say outright that he would block the two nations from joining NATO.
 But the military alliance makes its decisions by consensus, meaning that each of its 30 member countries has a veto over who can join.

 An expansion of NATO would be a blow to Russian President Vladimir Putin, who undertook the war in what he said was a bid to thwart the alliance’s eastward advance.
-But the invasion of Ukraine has stirred fears in other countries along Russia’s flank that they could be next.
+But in the wake of the invasion of Ukraine, other countries along Russia’s flank fear they could be next.

 With Ukraine pleading for more arms to fend off the invasion, the European Union’s foreign affairs chief announced plans to give Kyiv an additional 500 million euros ($520 million) to buy heavy weapons.

-Ukrainian Defense Minister Oleksii Reznikov said heavy weapons from the West now making their way to the front lines — including American 155 mm howitzers — will take some time to turn the tide in Ukraine’s favor.
-He admitted there is no quick end to the war in sight.
+Ukrainian Defense Minister Oleksii Reznikov welcomed the heavy weapons making their way to the front lines but admitted there is no quick end to the war in sight.

-“We are entering a new, long-term phase of the war,” Reznikov wrote in a Facebook post.
+“We are entering a new, long-term phase of the war,” he wrote in a Facebook post.
 “Extremely difficult weeks await us.
 How many there will be?
 No one can say for sure.”

 The battle for the Donbas has turned into a village-by-village, back-and-forth slog with no major breakthroughs on either side and little ground gained.